Who You Are

 "When you start reading, you learn who you are and also who you aren't."

 A common thread in Beate Grimsrud’s novels is her portrayal of offbeat characters.
-Find out how the Norwegian writer wishes to broaden the spectrum for normality by becoming “a ladder” for all voices: “I suppose my aim is to include the outsiders.”
+Find out how the Norwegian writer (1963-2020) wished to broaden the spectrum for normality by becoming “a ladder” for all voices: “I suppose my aim is to include the outsiders.”
 Read more …

 “When you start reading, you learn who you are and also who you aren’t.”
 As a child, reading and writing weren’t easy for Grimsrud, as she was both vision-impaired and dyslexic.
 This, however, didn’t prevent her from being a born storyteller: “Thinking back I was rather like the girl in ‘One Thousand and One Nights’.
 I told stories to survive.
 And after what I’ve been through in my life, I still do that.”
 Because of her dyslexia, Grimsrud doesn’t read books, but listens to audio books instead: “I started when I was 23, and it was great to enter the world of literature.”